sages-health/openessence/README.md

     sudo docker run -d -p 9200:9200 -p 9300:9300 --restart=always -v {DIR}/data:/usr/share/elasticsearch/data --privileged --name elasticsearch elasticsearch:2.4
     sudo docker run -d -p 6379:6379 --restart=always  redis:alpine

+## OpenESSENCE Docker Container
+If you want to get things up and running with just docker, you can start the web app with

+    sudo docker run -d -p 9000:9000 --restart=always --link elasticsearch:elasticsearch --link redis:redis sageshealth/openessence

+If you need to modify the settings.js for a specific host name, you can include it in the docker container by adding -v conf/settings.js:/code/config/settings.js .
+The config file will get added automatically it you build the container image manually via

+    sudo docker build -t sageshealth/openessence .

 ## Initializing Elasticsearch with data

-If you are running your own Elasticsearch instance or you launched a Docker instance, use the following command to initialize ES with default data
+If you are developing locally with own Elasticsearch instance or you launched a container, use the following command to initialize ES with default data

     node server/migrations/reseed

+If you need to initialize ES on a CoreOS instance, you can build a docker image to do that.
+Run these after you get OpenESSENCE, Elasticsearch, and Redis containers running

+    sudo docker build -t oe_init-db -f vagrant/Dockerfile.init_db .
+    sudo docker run oe_init-db

 ## Building